Laxalt, Giunchigliani latest to file to run for governor

 Former three-term Democratic Nevada Assemblywoman Marilyn Dondero Loop is jumping back into the political field, announcing a run Tuesday for the state Senate seat she lost in 2014.

-Dondero Loop, who served in the Assembly from 2009 to 2013, announced that she is running for State Senate District 8 this election cycle.
-She lost in 2014 to then-Republican Patricia Farley (who switched her party to Independent in 2016) in her previous bid for the seat.
+Dondero Loop, who served in the Assembly from 2009 to 2013, announced that she is running for State Senate District 8 this election cycle — a seat that could be pivotal to which party controls the state Senate for the 2019 Legislature.

 “I am running for State Senate because I want to continue the work I began in the Assembly, like fighting to make our public schools better and working to bring good-paying jobs to Nevada,” Dondero Loop said in a statement released by the Senate Democratic Caucus.
 “I’m proud to be a lifelong Nevadan.
 I care about my community, and I am committed to making sure the citizens of our state have every opportunity to succeed.”